-Empirically, the study examined the effects of credit risk on liquidity risk as well as the effect of credit risk and liquidity risk on the performance of listed banks in Ghana.
+Empirically, the study examined the effects of credit risk on liquidity risk as well as the effect of credit risk and liquidity risk on the performance of universal banks in Ghana.
 In empirical literature, it has been proven that credit risk affects liquidity risk of banks and that the two together affect financial performance of banks.
-However, what is current in contention is the direction of influence and the magnitude of such influence, as well as the insufficient exploration of the subject matter in Ghana especially with regard to listed banks.
+However, what is current in contention is the direction of influence and the magnitude of such influence, as well as the insufficient exploration of the subject matter in Ghana especially with regard to universal banks.
 While per the empirical literature, some studies argue credit risk and liquidity risk have negative effect on financial performance of banks, other studies argued otherwise.
-This study therefore tested the hypotheses that credit risk and liquidity risk have significant effect on the performance of listed banks in Ghana.
-The conclusions of this study validates the findings of other studies as far as banking sector development is concerned in Ghana.
+This study therefore tested the hypotheses that credit risk and liquidity risk have significant effect on the performance of universal banks in Ghana.
+The conclusions of this study validates the findings of other studies as far as banking sector development in Ghana is concern.

 The study considered some credit risk and liquidity risk proxies and some performance measures of banks.
-The study revealed that capital adequacy ratio, cost per loan assets ratio and loan-advance total deposit ratio had negative and statistically significant effect the liquidity risk of listed banks in Ghana.
+The study revealed that capital adequacy ratio, cost per loan assets ratio and loan-advance total deposit ratio had negative and statistically significant effect on the liquidity risk of universal banks in Ghana.

-Furthermore, the study found that capital adequacy ratio and cost per loan assets ratio had no statistically significant effect on banks' performance (Return on Assets-ROA) however, capital adequacy ratio was seen to have a significant effect on the return on equity of listed banks in Ghana.
-Finally, the study observed that liquidity risk had a significant negative effect on the performance of listed banks in Ghana.
+Furthermore, the study found that capital adequacy ratio and loan-advance total deposit ratio had no statistically significant effect on banks' performance

+(ROA & ROE).
+However, cost per loan asset ratio had a significant negative effect on the ROA of universal banks in Ghana.
+Finally, the study observed that liquidity risk had a significant negative effect on the performance of universal banks in Ghana.